You did it. Your New York LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 But the state does too.
 They need to keep updated records on thousands of businesses so that they can effectively reach out with any important tax or legal communications down the road.
 How do they do it?
 With your cooperation, of course.

-Every year, your LLC must submit a Biennial Statement to the New York Department of State to keep your information current.
+In New York, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
+Each LLC must submit these filings to the New York Comptroller every year to keep their information current.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 What is the New York Biennial Statement?
 Why is it Important?